amos-kibet/elixir-getting-started/PhoenixLiveComponents.md

 ## Phoenix.LiveComponent ([Read more](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveComponent.html))

 - LiveComponents are a mechanism to compartmentalize **state**, **markup**, and **events** in LiveView.
-- LiveComponents are defined by using `Phoenix.LiveComponent` and are used by calling `Phoenix.Component.live_component/1` in a parent LiveView.
+- LiveComponents are defined by `use`-ing `Phoenix.LiveComponent` and are used by calling `Phoenix.Component.live_component/1` in a parent LiveView.
 - LiveComponents run inside the LiveView process but have their own state and life-cycle.
 This is why they are referred to as "stateful components".
 - The smallest LiveComponent only needs to define a `render/1` function: